What would you like insured?

 “Everything we do starts with and is grounded in our great people.
 I believe getting the people right leads to getting all the other stuff right.”

-Ellen Long joined Berkley One the better part of a year before it opened its doors to focus on building a new kind of team for a new kind of insurance company.
+Ellen Wallace joined Berkley One the better part of a year before it opened its doors to focus on building a new kind of team for a new kind of insurance company.
 She spent that time helping to fill key positions to fully staff the launch of the new company.

 After 30 years in property and casualty insurance – 11 of them in HR – Ellen couldn’t pass up the chance to help start a new organization that is taking a fresh, innovative and exciting approach to insurance.
 She’s passionate about building great teams and a great place to work.
 Ellen wants every employee to feel proud, engaged and energized by their role at Berkley One.